bfsujason/bertalign/README.md

 ## Installation

-Please see [requirements.txt](./requirements.txt) for installation information.
+Please see [requirements.txt](./requirements.txt) for installation.

-### Install Bertalign and run the examples directly in a [Google Colab notebook](https://colab.research.google.com/drive/123GhXwgwmQp1F5SVZ74_uIgyxo6hLRq0?usp=sharing)
+### You can also install Bertalign and run the examples directly in a [Google Colab notebook](https://colab.research.google.com/drive/123GhXwgwmQp1F5SVZ74_uIgyxo6hLRq0?usp=sharing).

 ## Basic example